-Once again, for the second year in a row, the exhibition project Sorgenfri Artwear will be apart of this year’s Oslo Runway.
-Here, up-and-coming and established designers alike, all working in the intersection between art and fashion, will show their creations.
+For the second year in a row, the exhibition project Sorgenfri Artwear was a part of Oslo Runway.
+Here, up-and-coming and established designers alike, all working in the intersection between art and fashion, shoew their creations.
 Ingrid Bredholt and Vaar Bothner, the women behind the gallery Sorgenfri in Oslo, are the initiators of the group exhibition, which is aiming to highlight the most influential voices within slow fashion.
 Bredholt and Bothner’s work revolves around creating a more informed, nuanced, and sustainable industry with a greater focus on business, ethics, and craft.